hytech-racing/amk_tools/README.md

+Various tools for AMK inverters/motors.
 # AMK Tool: CAN Message Editor
-This is a tool for editing CAN Messages.
+This is a tool for editing CAN Messages for the AMK inverter.

 ## Features
 - Importing RAW/JSON CAN messages